CPAN-Security/security.metacpan.org/docs/guides/maintainer-security-reports.md

 If you have received a vulnerability report from someone unaffiliated with CPANSec, or found one while working on your module, then please notify us at [cpan-security@security.metacpan.org](mailto:cpan-security@security.metacpan.org).

-CPANSec can assign a CVE number, and publish the vulnerability repport with the [CVE Program](https://www.cve.org).
+CPANSec can assign a CVE number, and publish the vulnerability report with the [CVE Program](https://www.cve.org).

-By proactively submitting security reports to CPANSec, you can save us time and effort in issuing a retroactive CVE after a release, and to alert downstream users of your moduke that they need to upgrade their software or make changes to mitigate the effects of a vulnerability.
+By proactively submitting security reports to CPANSec, you can save us time and effort in issuing a retroactive CVE after a release, and to alert downstream users of your module that they need to upgrade their software or make changes to mitigate the effects of a vulnerability.

 CPANSec can also assist you with fixing the vulnerability, if you want assistance.